davimmt/study/resumos/aws-ai-practitioner.md

 **Bedrock Guardrails**: Safety barriers filtering offensive content, PII, hallucinations, and prompt attacks
 **Bedrock Model Distillation**: Transfer knowledge from larger teacher model to smaller student model for efficiency
 **Bedrock Prompt Caching**: Cache prompts to reduce latency and costs for repeated similar queries
 **Provisioned Throughput**: Reserved dedicated capacity with predictable costs, required for fine-tuned Bedrock models
+**Amazon Titan Multimodal Embeddings G1**: Generate embeddings for text AND images for multimodal search
+**Amazon Titan Text Premier**: Foundation model on Bedrock that can be fine-tuned for specific tasks

 ## Amazon SageMaker